 - 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
 Open the system. - 3.
-Disconnect any cables connected to the expansion card. - 4.
-Lift the expansion-card latch out of the slot. - 5.
-Grasp the expansion card by its edges, and remove it from the expansion-card connector.

-6. If you are removing the card permanently, install a metal filler bracket over the empty expansion slot opening and close the expansion-card latch.
+Disconnect any cables connected to the expansion card or expansion card riser. - 4.
+To remove the expansion card, lift the expansion-card latch. - 5.
+Grasp the expansion card by its edges and remove it from the expansion-card connector on the riser - 6.
+If you are removing the card permanently, install a metal filler bracket over the empty expansion slot opening and close the expansion-card latch.